NoxHarmonium/sirc/README.md

 It involves the assembler, linker and the virtual machine.

-You can also use the `--help` command line switch.
+You can also use the `--help` command line switches for each component.

 ```bash
 $ cargo run --bin assembler -- --help